-For those of you still with us after that (and I wil be discussing a more traditional staging of Lully's Atys in the not too distant future), let's look a little at the actual story - such as it is.
+For those of you still with us after that (and you can read about a more traditional staging of Lully's Atys here), let's look a little at the actual story - such as it is.
 Platée is a demi-goddess who lives in a "swamp" with her nymphs - but she has ambitions to be a Goddess.
 She is blessed or cursed, depending on one's viewpoint, with an idealistic vision of love.
 She's also portrayed as being rather dumpy.
 Mercury tells her that Jupiter is willing to have an affair with her - which links into her idealisation of amor.
 Behind her back, everyone makes jokes.
 Platée only understands how badly she has been treated - and tricked - at the end of the opera (Jupiter has only paid court to her to arouse the jealousy of his wife, something which goes spectacularly wrong - when the pair are caught, Juno finds it amusing).

 There are parallels in the staging with the 'soap opera of the gods and goddesses' staging at Strasbourg in 2019 of Legrenzi's La Divisione del Mondo (my review of that is here).
 The idea that gods can be vacuous too is perhaps mirrored in the perceived superficiality of the fashion industry - where looks, after all, are all.